Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Gradient amplitude statistics in numerical simulations

-Following the deviation from \S \ref{subsec:stat_dens}, we would expect slow mode to dominate the intensity gradient amplitudes.
-As a result, $\nabla I' \propto M_s$ for $\beta<1$ and $\propto M_s^2$ for $\beta>1$, where we temporary suppress the relation to $M_A$ and the mode weights here.
+Following the {\torefereeone deviations} from \S \ref{subsec:stat_dens}, we would expect slow mode to dominate the intensity gradient amplitudes.
+As a result, $\nabla I' \propto M_s$ for $\beta<1$ and $\propto M_s^2$ for $\beta>1$, where we {\torefereeone temporarily} suppress the relation to $M_A$ and the mode weights here.
 On the left of Fig.\ref{fig:n.IGVCGn} plots the intensity gradient amplitude $\nabla I'=\nabla (I/\langle I\rangle)$ as a function of the sonic Mach number $M_s$ using the 45 isothermal simulations with different resolutions as we listed in Table \ref{tab:sim}.
-These data are prepared so that they contains variations of $M_s$ and $M_A$.
-The variation is introduced since we would like to see how strong the one parameter would interfere the power law behavior that we are seeking when we are comparing the $\sigma_{\nabla I'}$ to the other parameter.
-We draw two auxiliary lines showing our predicted power laws following our predictions from Table \ref{tab:pred}, one corresponds to the regime where $\nabla I' \propto M_s$ when $\beta\ll1$ while the other corresponds to the regime with $\nabla I' \propto M_s^2$ when $\beta\rightarrow \infty$.
+These data are prepared so that they contain variations of $M_s$ and $M_A$.
+The {\torefereeone variations are} introduced since we would like to see how strong the one parameter would interfere the power law behavior that we are seeking when we are comparing the $\sigma_{\nabla I'}$ to the other parameter.
+We draw two auxiliary lines showing our predicted power laws from Table \ref{tab:pred}, one corresponds to the regime where $\nabla I' \propto M_s$ when $\beta\ll1$ while the other {\torefereeone one} corresponds to the regime with $\nabla I' \propto M_s^2$ when $\beta\rightarrow \infty$.
 We could visually see that the theoretical expectation fairly fits the simulation data.
-Statistically both the part with $\propto M_s$ and the part with $\propto M_s^2$ have the coefficient of determination to be $\sim 0.61$ and $0.87$ respectively.
+Statistically both the part with $\propto M_s$ and the part with $\propto M_s^2$ have the coefficient of determination to be $\sim 0.89$ and $0.96$ respectively.